Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Introduction

 Furthermore, we give discussions of our results based on different physical settings.
 The full rich space of solutions suggested enabled us to carry out a deeper analysis in relation to various physical quantities.
 For instance, we show that our energy remains invariant under the changes of the quantum numbers characterizing our system behavior, reveals a non trivial symmetry of the problem.
 Also, we obtain, as expected in the absence of applied voltage, a null current density for both directions in the Cartesian representation.
 However, this is not the case in polar coordinate.
 In fact, we show that the radial current vanishes whereas the angular component does not.
 It is dependent on various physical parameters in the problem.
 Additionally, we discuss the non-relativistic limit of the problem.

 The paper is organized as follows.
-In section 2, we show that how one can use the global projection rather than local one for $(2+1)$-dimensional Dirac equation in electromagnetic field.
+In section 2, we show that how one can use the global projection rather than local one for (2 + 1)-dimensional Dirac equation in electromagnetic field.
 In section 3, we give the theoretical formulation of the problem where different changes are introduced to simplify the process for obtaining the solutions of the energy spectrum.
 More precisely, we will use the causal Green function as well as different techniques to solve our problem.
 We determine the eigenvalues and eigenspinors in terms of different physical parameters and quantum numbers in section 4.
 In section 5, we analysis our results by showing that our system has hidden symmetries, those can be used to deal with different issues.
 In section 6, we calculate the density current in polar coordinate system.
 We show how to recover the nonrelativistic limit from our results in section 7.
+The proof of the completeness relation of the Dirac oscillator eigenfunctions will be presented in section 8.
 We conclude our findings in the final section.